Natives of the Sierra Tarahumara

 PAPAGOCHI VALLEY

-Cuauhtemoc, an hour west of Chihuahua, is the unofficial capital of the Mennonite community.
-A statue at the western edge of town features a farmer wearing his signature bib overalls standing beside a thigh high milk can holding aloft a sheath of grain.
-Following the Mexican Revolution that ended in 1920, President Alvaro Obregon invited the Mennonites from Canada.
-The Canadian government had reneged on its promise not to require military service of the followers of Menno Simons (1496-1561) of Friesland, now in the Netherlands.
+The revolution emptied, and opened up lots of land.
+The Mexican government promised the Mennonites autonomy, freedom from military service and taxes.
+The Canadian government had previously reneged on its promise not to require military service of the followers of Menno Simons (1496-1561) of Friesland, now in the Netherlands.
 These Anababtists generally attain only a sixth grade education in an effort to limit the influence of the outside world and foster spiritual communities that live close to the soil.
 They maintain their genetic integrity by marrying within the community.
 Many people do a double-take when they see blonde blue eyes kids on the streets of Cuauhtemoc.
 They still speak low German, but the men especially speak Spanish for commerce.
 The Mennonites embrace technology but eschew adornments.
 Their products are known for their quality and sought throughout Mexico.
 Especially famous is Mennonite cheese.
-They also make peanut butter and chocolate.
+They also make tasty peanut butter and chocolate.
 Mennonite families live in Campos and produce goods similar to a guild society.
 Campos lining the highway have specialties such as double-pane windows, solar hot water heaters, woodstoves, or swingsets.
 While in the area, don't miss a chance to try Jugo Mennonita, an indescribable cocktail of cabbage, garlic, and prickly pear cactus...it's more like a tonic, than a juice.
 I hope to get enough gumption to try it one of these days!

 JESUITS AND ADELANTADOS